Blanchet House Bethanie's Room logo pink

 The Space

 We are in the process of purchasing a building in NW Portland to house Bethanie’s Room.
-When we have closed on the sale, we will announce the location and engage the neighboring community.
+Blanchet House had previously explored leasing a different location in Southwest Portland (the building formerly St. Stephens Episcopal Church), but pivoted after determining the site would not allow for the shelter model we envisioned.
 The costs related to renovations and trauma-informed updates are included in our total estimate for this project.

 Community Engagement

-Blanchet House is excited to engage with our neighbors as we prepare to open our new women’s shelter.
-We’re committed to fostering a safe, welcoming environment, and will be working closely with the City of Portland to support a positive experience for everyone.
+Blanchet House is excited to engage with our neighbors as we prepare to open our new women’s nighttime shelter.
+We’re committed to fostering a safe and welcoming environment and will work closely with the City of Portland to support a positive experience for everyone.
 Community engagement will remain at the heart of our efforts.
+Please note that Bethanie’s Room is privately operated by Blanchet House and funded by compassionate donors.
+While the City of Portland and Multnomah County are supportive, they are not involved in the planning or funding of this initiative.

-- A mailer will be sent to residential and commercial neighbors within 1,000 ft. of the new overnight shelter to provide information and a link to further resources.
-(TBD)
+• A mailer will be distributed to residential and commercial neighbors near the new overnight shelter to provide information and offer an opportunity for questions.
+(May 31 by invitation at The Triple Lindy, as space is limited.)

-- A community meeting is being planned, with the location and date to be determined based on the closing terms of the building sale.
+• A community meeting is being planned (TBD due to space), with the location and date to be determined.

 About Bethanie

 Bethanie’s Room is named in memory of a beloved client who struggled with mental health and lost her life while unhoused in 2024.
+At the time, there were no overnight emergency women’s shelters in NW Portland.
 Her family remembers her as an artist, singer, and musician with a degree in music therapy.
 Our community hopes to honor her legacy by providing safe, supportive shelter to prevent women from being forced to sleep outside, in harm’s way.

 “My hope for Bethanie‘s Room would be that women experiencing difficult times would have a place where they can feel safe and find renewed hope,” writes Bethanie’s dad.